rolandtoth/AdminOnSteroids/README.md

 ## Adding custom CSS and JavaScript to the admin

-The module automatically loads `admin.css` and `admin.js` from directory `/site/templates/` if they exist.
+At the bottom of the module's settings page there' a section "Asset paths" where you can set a path for a custom admin CSS and admin JavaScript.
-Create these files if you would like add custom styling or JavaScript to the admin.
+The module will automatically load these files if they exist so you can add custom style or script to the admin.

 ## Enable module